LibraryCarpentry/lc-open-refine/episodes/02-importing-data.md

 * Google Spreadsheet

 To import the data for the exercises below, run OpenRefine. *NOTE: If Open Refine does not open in a browser window, open your browser and type the address http://127.0.0.1:3333/ to take you to the Open Refine interface.*

+If you haven't already, at this point download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file.
+Make a note of the location you save the file.

-* Locate the file called which you previously downloaded 'doaj-article-sample.csv'
+* Locate the file which you have downloaded called 'doaj-article-sample.csv'
 * Click 'Next'

 The next screen gives you some options to ensure that the data gets imported into OpenRefine correctly.
 The options vary depending on the type of data you are importing.